-This difference offsets virtually all of the gap in the estimated revaluation rate between the constrained and unconstrained regressions, as can be seen by comparing column 5 across the two tables.
-After 36 months of use, the PC's remaining value (taking account of both depreciation and revaluation) is 16.2 percent in table 7a, very similar to the 17.2 percent figure in table 7b.
+This difference offsets almost all of the gap in the estimated revaluation rate between the constrained and unconstrained regressions, as can be seen by comparing column (5) across the two tables.
+After 36 months of use, the PC's remaining value (taking account of both depreciation and revaluation) is 16.2 percent in Table 7, very similar to the 17.2 percent figure in Table 8.
 The difference becomes even smaller with additional periods of use.
 Thus, the data enforce a strong negative correlation between the estimated rates of depreciation and constant-quality price change, leaving their sum largely invariant to constraints imposed on either component.

-Alternative Regressions
+4.3 Alternative Regressions

-Table 8 summarizes the main results from our empirical work.
+Table 9 summarizes the main results from our empirical work.
 It also presents several tests of robustness and briefly compares our results to those in Geske, Ramey, and Shapiro (2003), abbreviated henceforth as GRS.
-Column 2 of the table shows the combined effect of depreciation and revaluation for various specifications of our regression, while columns 3 and 4 display these two components of price change.
-Column 5 shows the cross-product term that arises when combining the effects of depreciation and revaluation.
-We present these price measures from:
+Column (2) of the table shows the combined effect of depreciation and revaluation for various specifications of our regression, while columns (3) and (4) display these two components of price change.
+Column (5) shows the cross-product term that arises when combining the effects of depreciation and revaluation.18 We present these price measures from:

-- the baseline regression (line 1); - the constrained regression that imposes BEA's PC price index (line 2); - alternative versions of the baseline regression that enlarge the set of performance characteristics (line 3), that allow the coefficients on the characteristics to vary over time (line 4), and that use wholesale PC prices rather than retail prices as the dependent variable (line 5); - the baseline regression estimated over the 1990-2000 sample period used by GRS (line 6); - and two sets of results from GRS (lines 7 and 8).
+- The baseline regression (line 1); - The constrained regression that imposes BEA's PC price index (line 2); - Alternative versions of the baseline regression that enlarge the set of performance characteristics (line 3), that allow the coefficients on the characteristics to vary over time (line 4), and that use wholesale PC prices rather than retail prices as the dependent variable (line 5); - The baseline regression estimated over the 1990-2000 sample period used by GRS (line 6); - Two sets of results from GRS (lines 7 and 8).

-Perhaps the key point to take away from the table is shown in column 2: namely, the various regression specifications all imply that the value of a PC falls roughly 50 percent on average over the course of a year.
-The estimates of this annual price decline are tightly clustered in a range from about 47 percent to 52 percent, despite substantial differences in the form of the regression, the presence or absence of constraints, and the estimation period.
+Perhaps the key point to take away from the table is shown in column (2): namely, the various regression specifications all imply that the value of a PC falls roughly 50 percent on average over the course of a year.
+The estimates of this annual price decline are tightly clustered in a range from 46.9 percent to 51.9 percent, despite substantial differences in the form of the regression, the presence or absence of constraints, and the estimation period.
 Thus, as noted above, the data yield a robust estimate of the combined effect of depreciation and revaluation on PC prices.

 However, the decomposition of this total price change between depreciation and revaluation is less certain.
-The baseline specification using the full sample (line 1) implies an
+The baseline specification using the full sample (line 1) implies an annual (survival-adjusted) depreciation rate of 22.4 percent and a (nominal) revaluation rate of 32.7 percent.
+Imposing the BEA constant-quality price index for PCs essentially reverses the relative magnitudes of depreciation and revaluation.
+This shift

-&lt;sup>18Specifically, column 2 displays the value of $ω^k$ from the equation $(1 - ω^k) = (1 - δ^k)(1 + π^k)$ , with $δ^k$ shown in column 3, negative $π^k$ in column 4, and $δ^k π^k$ in column 5. $ω^k$ equals $(δ^k - π^k) + δ^k π^k$ (i.e., the sum of columns 3, 4, and 5).
-We measure $δ^k$ as the average annual decline in the survival-adjusted age-price profile over the initial 60 months of the PC's service life.
-Also, we measure $-π^k$ as the average annual rate of constant-quality price decline for PCs over the time period shown in column 1.
+18 Specifically, column (2) of Table 9 displays the value of ω^k from the equation $(1 - \omega^k)$ = $(1 - \delta^k)(1 + \pi^k)$, with δ^k shown in column (3), negative π^k in column (4), and $\delta^k \pi^k$ in column (5).
+The term ω^k equals $(\delta^k - \pi^k) + \delta^k \pi^k$ [i.e., the sum of columns (3), (4), and (5)].
+We measure δ^k as the average annual decline in the survival-adjusted age-price profile over the initial 60 months of the PC's service life.
+Also, we measure $-\pi^k$ as the average annual rate of constant-quality price decline for PCs over the time period shown in column (1).